French submarine Minerve (S647): Memorial

-On the day of her discovery, 22 July 2019, Squadron Vice-Admiral Charles-Henri du Ché, responsible for the search, declared that the remains of the submarine would be left untouched and would become a maritime sanctuary.
+On the day of her discovery, 22 July 2019, Squadron Vice-Admiral Charles-Henri du Ché, responsible for the search, declared that the remains of the submarine would not be disturbed and would become a maritime sanctuary.
 A ceremony is to be held in the location where Minerve vanished with the relatives of the submariners in attendance.

-In December 2019, Victor Vescovo proposed to Fauve a dive on the wreck of the Minerve with his two-seat deep-submersible DSV Limiting Factor.
-The Department of Underwater Archaeological Research (DRASSM), under the administration of the Ministry of Culture, which is responsible for the study and protection of France's submerged heritage, organized dives on the Minerve wreck.
+In December 2019, Victor Vescovo proposed to Fauve a dive on the wreck of the Minerve with his two-seat deep-water submersible DSV Limiting Factor.
+The Department of Underwater Archaeological Research (DRASSM), a department of the French Ministry of Culture which is responsible for the study and protection of France's underwater heritage, organized the dives on the Minerve wreck.